Collaborative Document Editing with Multiple Users and AI Agents: Discussion

-The present study comes with limitations: Our \textit{sample} consisted mainly of academic writers (faculty and students) and does not represent the broader population of collaborative writers.
-Nevertheless, it spans a range of experience levels, and academic writing is a key domain for collaborative text work, often used as a context for new writing tools in HCI and beyond (e.g.~\cite{Lee2024designspace, Strobl2019survey}).
+While our \textit{sample} of academic writers does not represent the broader population, it spans a range of experience levels, and academic writing is a key domain for collaborative text work, often used as a context for new tools (e.g.~\cite{Lee2024designspace, Strobl2019survey}).
+While different \textit{relationships}, \revisionCR{including hierarchies}, might impact teamwork, our sample did not surface any patterns in this regard.
+Note that except for group 7, people in each team knew each other beforehand. \revisionCR{Future work could study a larger sample to systematically compare use of shared agents by teams with different characteristics in this regard.}

-Our \textit{prototype} realised agent behaviour and responses via prompting an LLM.
-While we iterated on the prompts throughout development, we do not claim an ``optimal'' technical implementation, as our focus in this paper was on deploying the system as a design probe to explore how teams create and interact with such agents.

-Although our design probe was available for a week, it was not used every day.
-Still, norms and perspectives on agent creation and use emerged consistently across groups within this timeframe.
-A \textit{long-term study} could examine how collaboration behaviours and conventions evolve over time.
+While we iterated on the prompts in our \textit{prototype} throughout development, we do not claim an ``optimal'' implementation, as our focus was on deploying the system as a technology probe~\cite{Feng2025canvil, Hutchinson2003techprobe}.
+A probe deployment is limited.
+Still, norms and perspectives on agent creation and use emerged consistently across groups within a week.
+A \textit{long-term study} could examine evolving collaboration over time.

-We chose not to include a comparative baseline in favour of maximising participants' time with the new features in our probe.
-For a fundamental activity like writing, we assume people can reflect on their usual workflow without reenacting it in a study.
-Indeed, participants such as \p{2}{1}, \p{2}{3}, \p{3}{4}, \p{1}{5}, \p{1}{9}, and \p{2}{12} made such comparisons in the interviews (e.g. contrasting our design with their use of ChatGPT).
-A follow-up study could examine \textit{alternative design choices in comparison} to our probe and/or other tools (cf.~\cite{Mackay2025cso}).